Naomi Smalls: After Drag Race

 Outside of Drag Race, Smalls was a co-host with Kim Chi for the WoWPresents internet series M.U.G. where they critique queens makeup looks.
 She makes recurring appearances on the internet series "Fashion Photo RuView" filling in for Raja or Raven.
 Smalls did an interview with Cardi B for Cosmopolitan in February 2018.
 She started her own YouTube series, Small's World, where she documents her life touring across the country.
 The first episode premiered on February 16, 2018.

 In September 2019, at RuPaul's DragCon NYC, Smalls was named as one of a rotating cast of a dozen Drag Race queens in RuPaul's Drag Race Live!, a Las Vegas show residency at the Flamingo Las Vegas.
-She is one of the most followed queens from Drag Race, and has accumulated over 1.6 million Instagram followers as of October 2021.
 In 2024, she was announced as one of eight former Drag Race contestants participating in Painting with Raven, a spin-off of the WOW Presents Plus series Painted with Raven.

 Smalls released a music video for her first single, "Pose", on December 16, 2018.
 She also appeared in Manila Luzon's music video for "Go Fish".